On posets, monomial ideals, Gorenstein ideals and their combinatorics: Introduction

-In order to discuss how our treatment of monomial ideals and their corresponding posets relate to the inverse systems, we need to briefly discuss some fundamental definitions and facts about Macaulay's inverse systems (IS).
+In order to discuss how our treatment of monomial ideals and their corresponding posets relate to inverse systems, we need to briefly discuss some fundamental definitions and facts about Macaulay's inverse systems (IS).
 We will here, for the most part, use the presentation of the inverse system as given in the Lecture notes by Stephan Stolz~\cite{Stolz}, mainly since the treatment there is the most direct and compatible to our poset discussions that follow.
-In addition, the treatment there is close to that of the original theme of Macaulay of treating differential equations~\cite{Macaulay}.
-On the original theme of treating differential equations (in particular PDE's) in an algebraic fashion the article~\cite{Pommaret} contains many relevant discussions and references.
+In addition, the treatment there is close to that of the original theme of Macaulay of treating differential equations~\cite{Macaulay} (for which the article~\cite{Pommaret} contains many relevant discussions and references).